apache/activemq-artemis/docs/user-manual/en/examples.md

 *non-transacted* JMS session failing over from live to backup when the live server is crashed.

-Apache ActiveMQ implements failover of client connections between live and backup servers.
+Apache ActiveMQ Artemis implements failover of client connections between live and backup servers.
 This is implemented by the replication of state between live and backup nodes.
 When replication is configured and a live node crashes, the client connections can carry and continue to send and